- Help staff members foster healthy relationships among children.

 - Help staff members foster healthy relationships with families.

-- Learn strategies that reflect active listening, respectful speaking, and conflict resolution.
+- Describe and use strategies that reflect active listening, respectful speaking, and conflict resolution.

 - Observe and provide feedback to staff members about developing healthy relationships among children, staff, and families in your program.

-Imagine you are asked to persuade a group of people to become your friends.
-In essence, you are making an advertisement for yourself as a friend.
-What qualities would you use to describe yourself?
-What words, pictures, videos or other evidence would you use to persuade your audience?
-This scenario asks you to think about all of your positive attributes.
-You might also imagine your best friend was asked to create a video testimonial about your friendship.
+Imagine your best friend was asked to create a video testimonial about your friendship.
 What nice things would he or she say about you?
 What events would he or she capture on photos or videos to portray your friendship?
 The evidence or events that come to mind represent your friendship, but they also represent the ways you build relationships with others in your personal and professional life.
 Friends take an interest in one another’s preferences, interests, backgrounds, and culture.
 They regularly do little things that make a difference to the other person: call or text just to check in, compliment a new haircut, share a meal, babysit a child, give a ride, or lend a hand when needed.

 This lesson will focus on four types of relationships: relationships between children, relationships between children and adults, relationships between your staff and families, and relationships among staff members in your program.

 As a trainer or coach, you can ensure that children have ample opportunities to develop and practice important relationship-building activities with each other.
 You can do this by offering activity and play buddies, noticing friendly interactions, giving specific praise, suggesting play ideas, and monitoring interactions.
 Each one of these strategies is explored in more depth below.